denten-books/plain-text/2-surface.md

 "compromises with legibility [...] had been made for the sake of pure speed in composition and dissemination of the end product [@technology_electronic_1968, 48].
 The automation of type made the word faster.
 The magnetic storage made it lighter and more compact.
-It allowed for processing before commitment.
-But these gains were made at the cost of visibility.
-The consequences of that bargain will become apparent later.
+It allowed for processing before commitment to a paper medium.
+But these gains were made at the cost of legibility.
+As we shall see later, the illegibility of magnetic storage and later solid state storage media will have tremendous social and political consequences for the republic of letters.
+For the first time in history, the congruence between the archived and the visible record could not be guaranteed.

 [^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."